twisted/twisted/docs/projects/names/howto/client-tour.rst

 ------------------------------------
 You can also install a custom resolver into the reactor using the :api:`twisted.internet.interfaces.IReactoryPluggable <IReactorPluggable>` interface.

-The reactor uses its installed resolver when ever it needs to resolve hostnames.
-For example, when you supply a hostname to :api:`twisted.internet.interfaces.IReactoryTCP.connectTCP <connectTCP>`.
+The reactor uses its installed resolver when ever it needs to resolve hostnames; for example, when you supply a hostname to :api:`twisted.internet.interfaces.IReactoryTCP.connectTCP <connectTCP>`.

-Here's a short example that shows how to install an alternative resolver for the global reactor.
+Here's a short example that shows how to install an alternative resolver for the global reactor:

 .. code-block:: python